 In the broadest sense, a tradeline is any account that appears on your credit report.
 Different types of tradelines include mortgages, auto loans, student loans, furniture loans, jewelry loans, installment loans, and of course, credit cards of all types.

 However, if you made it to our website, you may be interested in purchasing tradelines, and that is something a little more specific than this broad definition listed above.

 We sell authorized user tradelines, which means you can pay to become an authorized user on someone else’s credit card.
 This account will then appear on your credit report showing your authorized user status.

 Why Would Someone Want to Buy a Tradeline?

 To this end, it is wise to study how to build good credit.
-The answer is to open new credit accounts of various types and make all your payments on time.
-If you do this, over time you should have good credit.
+The basic answer is to open credit accounts of various types and make all your payments on time consistently.
+If you do this, over time, you should have good credit.